Applied Photonics Engineering

 Optical Design & System Architecture

-Translate physical requirements into a buildable optical architecture — defining system topology, selecting component classes, constructing the tolerance budget, and evaluating how each decision affects alignment, testability, and stability before anything is purchased.
+Translating physical requirements into a buildable architecture: topology, component classes, tolerance budget, and how each decision affects alignment, testability, and stability.

 How We Work